Our Favorite Chicken Salad

-Your New Favorite Chicken Salad
+Our Favorite Chicken Salad

-The perfect chicken salad has a few critical components: tender chicken, crunch, a little sweetness, and it needs to be easy to make.
+Our favorite chicken salad has a few critical components: tender chicken, crunch, a little sweetness, and it needs to be easy to make.
 This recipe checks all the boxes.
 We have shared our basic recipe as well as a few suggestions for making it extra special.
 We highly recommend the toasted sesame oil — it adds a lovely umami flavor to the dressing.
 A little goes a long way, so only add a few dashes (not more than a 1/4 teaspoon).

 When we have the time, we poach chicken breasts for this salad.
 Here’s our detailed recipe for how we poach chicken.